What is the difference between Counselling and Psychotherapy?

 What can I expect on my first visit?

-An initial session is an opportunity for you to ask questions and will give you a feel of the way I work.
+An initial consultation is an opportunity for you to ask questions and will give you a feel of the way I work.

-It will allow you to decide if I am the right therapist for you and if the therapeutic approach suits your needs.
+It will allow us to explore whether I am the right therapist for you and if the therapeutic approach suits your needs.

 It will give us the opportunity to explore what your hopes are from seeking therapy and an idea of whether you are looking for short term counselling or longer term psychotherapy.
-The initial session costs £48 and lasts 50 minutes.
+The consultation session costs £50 and lasts 50 minutes.

 What can I expect from future sessions?